hcdenbakker/SeqSeroK/README.md

 ## installation
 - clone the repository to your machine

+- add the SeqSeroK folder to your path

 - make SeqSeroK executable

--add the SeqSeroK folder to your path